phidatahq/api-app/README.md

-## FastApi App
+## Api App

-This repo contains the code for running a FastApi App in 2 environments:
+This repo contains the code for running a Api App in 2 environments:

 1. dev: A development env running on docker
 2. prd: A production env running on AWS ECS